-The submissions will be reviewed and scored by a selected panel of judges and the aggregate of the scores will determine the finalists and category winners.
+The submissions were reviewed and scored by a select panel of judges with the aggregate of the scores used to determine the finalists and category winners.
 Based on the highest scores and judges’ feedback, the “Best in Show” winners will be selected.

 - Creativity: Does the campaign break through traditional pharmaceutical advertising?
 How does it use innovative ideas, application of craft and/or use technology to achieve its goals?